 Wait it Out

 If your dog is still drinking enough water, you can try to give him a bit of time to start eating on his own again.
 It is usual for a dog to skip a meal now and then.
 Just as you are not hungry at times, neither is Spot.
 If you usually feed him at certain times of the day, try leaving the food out so he can graze when he is ready.

-Offer a Treat
+Offer a Something New

 Dogs love being offered foods they don’t normally get, so if your pup is not eating, you may want to provide something easy on the stomach, like baby food or plain chicken.
 Mixing it in with their regular food will encourage them to eat their normal diet.